Connection Map¶

 Lifecycle¶

-This is useful when you want to see the infrastructure connections for a specific application without knowing which servers it runs on.
+This is useful when you want to see the infrastructure connections for an application without knowing which servers it runs on.

 Servers¶